alwaysbegrowing/arbor-contracts/spec/overview.md

 3. DAO pays back their full 100m porter debt (which releases their collateral)
 4. DAO withdraws with their collateral and swaps some amount of it for 30m FEI on a DEX
 5. DAO repays Aave 30m FEI flash loan
+6. DAO now has their porter debt repaid and has their remaining collateral

 [Aave flash loan example](https://github.com/aave/code-examples-protocol/tree/main/V2/Flash%20Loan%20-%20Batch)